MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Place.md

 ```

 ### -VideoDeviceName
-The VideoDeviceName parameter specifies the name of the audio device in the room.
+The VideoDeviceName parameter specifies the name of the video device in the room.
 If the value contains spaces, enclose the value in quotation marks (").

 The default value is blank ($null).
 To indicate that this room has no video device, use the value $null for this parameter.